hriday111/Ray_Tracing_In_One_Weekend_CS/readme.md

 Helper class was added for Mathematical functions and an Interval struct was implemented to improve readability, maintainability and scalability of the project.

 ## Stage 7
-TODO put the camera into its own abstract class
+Camera was put into its own class and the main method in program.cs was just used for world building.

+Tried adding two sphere of different radii, although the spheres don't look too much like spheres.